 As federal entities continue to focus on enterprise solutions to manage risks that impact strategic and tactical objectives and use of resources, the CFO Council will work in partnership with other Councils to translate the concept of enterprise risk management past the abstract into practical solutions that support risk-enabled performance.

-The Council on Financial Assistance Reform (COFAR) is an interagency group of Executive Branch officials dedicated to coordinating financial assistance.
-COFAR provides recommendations to the Office of Management and Budget (OMB) on policies and actions necessary to effectively deliver, oversee, and report on grants and cooperative agreements, as well as sharing with executive departments and agencies (agencies) best practices and innovative ideas for transforming the delivery of grant assistance.
+The CFO Council is dedicated to coordinating financial assistance to effectively deliver, oversee, and report on grants and cooperative agreements, as well as sharing with executive departments and agencies (agencies) best practices and innovative ideas for transforming the delivery of grant assistance.

 With unprecedented numbers of Federal employees eligible for retirement, the CFO Council is committed to maintaining a robust and expert-level workforce in Federal financial management.
 Working across agencies, the CFO Council will coordinate the next generation of programs to recruit, train, and retain the best of the federal financial management workforce.